bcm-uga/hadaca3_framework/README.md

 # Benchmark

 There is an attempt to perfom a benchmark of snakemake vs nextflow.
-The motivation behind the developpement of nextflow is the mandatory step of DAG creation in snakemake which was very time consuming.
+The motivation behind the developpement of nextflow is the mandatory step of DAG creation in snakemake which is very time consuming.

 See the README.md inside benchmark folder.

 ## TODO

+* Decovolution need
+* early integration
+* test the function.
 * how to deal with function such as sc_cluster in Fs that requiere a specific pp.